gnss-sdr/gnss-sdr/README.md

 automatic reconnect.

-The correction stream must provide an RTCM 3 base position message 1005 or 1006 and GPS observation messages carrying both L1 and L2, either as message 1004 or as MSM4 through MSM7 (1074 through 1077).
+The correction stream must provide an RTCM 3 base position message 1005 or 1006 and observation messages carrying the receiver's dual-band pair per satellite: for GPS, L1 together with L2 or L5, either as message 1004 or as MSM4 through MSM7 (1074 through 1077); for Galileo, E1 together with E5a as MSM4 through MSM7 (1094 through 1097).
+Base satellites lacking the second band of the configured pair do not contribute to the relative solution.
 Corrections older than `PVT.ntrip_max_correction_age_s` are not used.
 Enabling this client forces a separate internal single-point solver for receiver-clock correction, independently of the RTK solver.
 With `PVT.ntrip_fallback_to_single=true`, the